Carrot Cake Cinnamon Rolls are loaded with carrot cake mix, rum soaked raisins, and slathered in cream cheese frosting.

 - Transfer the dough to a well-floured board and knead until smooth and elastic, about 5 minutes.
 (You may also use your stand mixer fitted with a hook attachment.)
 Place the dough in a large, well-greased bowl, cover with plastic wrap, and let rise until doubled in volume, about 1 hour.

-- For the Filling: Combine cake mix and cinnamon in a small bowl, stir to combine.
+- Combine cake mix and cinnamon in a small bowl, stir to combine.
 Melt butter.

 - Punch the dough down, place on a lightly-floured board, and knead in the chopped carrot pieces.
 Do your best to evenly distribute them.